 The challenging Skyline Trail is part of the longer North Country Trail system.
 The steep and windy walk leads through wildlife-rich areas, with tall trees all around.
-It’s wonderful in fall when the leaves take on hues of russet and gold.
+It’s wonderful during a Michigan fall when the leaves take on hues of russet and gold.
 Peek through the foliage and visit the lookout platform to be rewarded with lovely views of the bay.

 Sample Craft Beers at Petoskey Brewing